tiffix1/ISU-CDC-Handbook/README.md

  <br>

 ## Configuring a Firewall
+A firewall is a fundamental component of network security that acts as a barrier between a trusted internal network and untrusted external networks, such as the internet.
+Its primary purpose is to monitor and control incoming and outgoing network traffic based on predetermined security rules.
+Pfsense is a free and open-source resource for you to use that is quite user-friendly and versatile when considering the CDC

 ### Pfsense Installation
-1. Use the tutorial from [Creating a Practice Network](#creating-a-practice-network), to a create a dedicated virtual machine for Pfsense; the default values should be adequate before you click finish click Customize Hardware
+1. Use the tutorial from [Creating a Practice Network](#creating-a-practice-network), to a create a dedicated virtual machine for Pfsense; the default values should be adequate.
+Before you click finish click `Customize Hardware`

 2. Click memory and increase to 2 GB